purescript-python/purescript-python/README.md

 For VSCode users, installing the plugin `PureScript IDE` and `File -> Preferences -> Settings -> (search purescript) -> Turn on "Add Spago sources"` will be sufficient. **No need to install some GitHub repo and build for 4 hours!
 And this IDE feels swift!**

-## LICENSE

-It's now under GNU LESSER GENERAL PUBLIC LICENSE.

-There're some reasons for why I have to choose this:

-To make releases more user-friendly, the purescript-python compiler is now distributing in the form of static-linked binaries, which could run perfectly in each Linux distribution.

-However, to achieve this, a Linux binary distribution have to statically link to some essential Haskell dependencies like [integer-GMP](https://hackage.haskell.org/package/integer-gmp) and [glibc](https://www.gnu.org/software/libc), which're under LGPL.

-Hence, we cannot avoid LGPL trivially as the development of alternative libraries([integer-simple](https://hackage.haskell.org/package/integer-simple) or [musl/uClibc](https://github.com/redneb/ghc-alt-libc)) are either suspended or WIP.
-So we change LICENSE to LGPL.

-Fortunately, **`purescript-python` is just a compiler**, which actually means you don't need to statically link to it.

-Similar cases are other LGPL compilers/transpilers, like `gcc`/`pandoc`.
-We know they didn't trouble us in terms of their licenses, so `purescript-python` would not as well.

 ## Troubleshot `pspy-blueprint`

 If `pspy-blueprint` provided by the Python package `purescripto` didn't work(e.g., users of MacOSX < 10.15), you should manually install it from this repository, and currently there're 2 options: